 local-Authenticates with the Manager and Operator password you configure in the switch.

 tacacs - Authenticates with a password and other data configured on a TACACS+ server.

 radius - Authenticates with a password and other data configured on a RADIUS server.
-(Refer to "RADIUS Authentication and Accounting" on page 5-1.)
+(Refer to chapter 6, "RADIUS Authentication and Accounting".)

 [< local | none >]